jrowlingson/ember-bench/README.md

 ### Notes

 This tool currently assumes the usage of `yarn`.
 You may specify the `--npm` option to use `npm` instead.

+Supports Linux and macOS (a PR for Windows support would be welcome!).